micwadeski/pacman/README.md

 # Pacman Factory

-This is an exercise designed to create Pacmen and send them through time and space at random directions and velocities.
+This is an exercise designed to create Pacmen and send them through digital time and space at random directions and velocities.

 ## Description